Thomas Niedermayer

-Thomas Niedermayer, OBE (1928–1973) was a German industrialist, who was kidnapped by, and died while in the hands of, the Provisional IRA in 1973.
-He was managing director of the Grundig factory in Belfast, and the West German honorary consul for Northern Ireland.
+Thomas Niedermayer, OBE (8 March 1928 – 30 December 1973) was a German industrialist who was kidnapped and killed by the Provisional IRA in December 1973.
+Niedermayer was the managing director of the Grundig factory in Belfast, Northern Ireland.

+Background

+Niedermayer was born to a working-class family in 1928 in the city of Bamberg in Bavarian Franconia.
+After leaving school, he worked as an aircraft mechanic in Friedrichshafen and Karlsruhe.
+He retrained as a toolmaker and was a foreman by the age of 18.
+In 1952, he married Ingeborg Tramowsky, also from Bamberg, born to a refugee family from former German East Prussia.

+In 1953, Niedermayer was promoted to management as assistant to the director of an electronics company.
+In 1955, aged just 27, he entered higher management at the Nuremberg headquarters of Grundig, then one of the major names in consumer electronics in Europe.
+In 1961, he moved with his family to be the general manager of that company’s new plant in Belfast, the first it had established outside Germany.
+He also served as the West German honorary consul to Northern Ireland.

 Abduction

-Niedermayer was kidnapped on 27 December 1973, at around 11 pm, from his home in West Belfast, by two IRA members who lured him outside his house on the pretext that they had accidentally crashed into his car.
-The abduction incident was witnessed by his two teenage daughters, who had answered the door to them, and by a neighbour who worked at the Grundig factory.
+Niedermayer was kidnapped on 27 December 1973, at around 11 pm, from his home in the Glengoland area of Suffolk in West Belfast.
+Two IRA members lured him outside his house on the pretext that they had accidentally crashed into his car.
+The abduction incident was witnessed by his younger daughter, who had answered the door to the two men.

-The Government of the United Kingdom denied at the time that it had received any subsequent demands from the IRA in relation to the kidnapping, but several years later it was revealed that it had done so, and had briefly attempted to negotiate, with the IRA seeking the transferral from imprisonment in Great Britain to Northern Ireland of two of its members who had been jailed for involvement in a bombing campaign in London in 1973.
-However, the negotiations had ended abruptly from the IRA's side without explanation.
+The Government of the United Kingdom denied at the time that it had received any demands from the IRA in relation to the kidnapping.
+However, several years later it was revealed that the UK government had briefly attempted to negotiate with the IRA, seeking the safe return of Niedermayer in exchange for the transfer of two IRA members, sisters Dolours Price and Marion Price, from prison in England to Northern Ireland.
+The two women had been jailed for involvement in a bombing campaign in London in 1973.
+Negotiations ended abruptly from the IRA, without explanation.

-In March 1980, the Royal Ulster Constabulary, acting on information received, located Niedermayer's body lying face down, with hands tied, and gagged, in a shallow grave at an illegal rubbish dump at Colin Glen.
-A forensic examination revealed that the cause of death had been severe injuries sustained to the head after being pistol-whipped with a handgun.
+On 30 December 1973, while held captive, Niedermayer saw a British Army patrol and attempted to shout for help.
+He was stopped by four IRA members, beaten, and struck on the head with the butt of a pistol.
+His captors tied him up in order to subdue him, but he continued to struggle before his captors saw him go limp and realised he had died.
+Niedermayer was secretly buried in a shallow grave the following day.